 Questions about these procedures should be directed to SIOR's Professional Standards Staff Officer at the address and telephone number above.
 A more complete statement of the rules governing hearings and other proceedings, as well as a full set of potentially applicable forms, is found in SIOR's Ethics, Mediation and Arbitration Procedures Manual, a copy of which may be obtained from the Professional Standards Staff Officer.

-Professional Standards Process 1201 New York Avenue, NW, Suite 350 Washington, DC 20005 USA 202.449.8200 phone | 202.216.9325 fax
+Society of Industrial and Office Realtors[®] Professional Standards Process 1201 New York Avenue, NW, Suite 350 Washington, DC 20005 USA 202.449.8200 phone | 202.216.9325 fax

 ETHICS HEARING PANEL DECISION